 Outline the Central Plot or Main Idea

-After introducing the characters and setting, it's time to outline the central plot or main idea of the book.
-This step helps readers grasp the overall storyline and understand the key events that drive the narrative forward.
-If it's a philosophical work like The Divine Comedy summary, you could discuss the main concepts the author explores and the questions they raise.
+After introducing the characters and setting, it's time to outline the book's central plot or main idea.
+This step helps readers understand the overall storyline and the key events that drive the narrative forward.

 Continuing with our example, we would outline the central plot like this: